-How to Prevent Burn Injuries in Children?
+How to Prevent Burn Injuries in Children

 Every day, over 300 children are treated in the ER for burn-related injuries, but how do they occur?
-While the causes vary, one statistic is very clear—the majority of children burn injuries happen in the home.
+While the causes vary, one statistic is very clear—the majority of child burn injuries happen in the home.
 In this blog, we’ll be going over the three most common types of burn injuries: hot liquid scalds, contact with hot objects and fire and flame injuries—and how you can prevent them from occurring.

 Scald Burn Prevention

 The majority of scald burns occur in the kitchen.
 These burns, associated with cooking, typically happen as children reach for an object on the stove and spill hot liquid onto themselves.
 Prevent scald burns by:

 - Creating a safety zone around the stove, sink and microwave

 - Carefully placing pots on the stove and hot liquids on tables

 - Keeping electrical cords and tablecloths out of reach

 - Monitoring high chairs